 Read more: Calories Burned Walking for 1 Hour

 Calories Based on Heart Rate

-For an even more accurate assessment of the number of calories you've burned during your workout, note your heart rate during the workout, and then enter it into the following formula, which assesses your calorie burn based on age, gender, weight in kilograms and heart rate:
+For an even more accurate assessment of the number of calories you've burned during your workout, note your heart rate during the workout, and then enter it into a formula presented in an article published in March 2005 in the Journal of Sports Science that assesses your calorie burn based on age, gender, weight in kilograms and heart rate:

 Men: Calories per minute = (-55.0969 + 0.6309 x heart rate + 0.1988 x weight in kilograms + 0.2017 x age) / 4.184